cloudmesh-community/book/chapters/class/516/week3-arch.md

 successful project.

-Those wanting to chose the Raspberry PI Cluster or the Robot Boat, please contact instructors via piazza.
-We want to set up a meeting in MESH to better discuss this project.
+Those wanting to chose the Raspberry PI Cluster or the Robot Boat, please contact the instructors via piazza.
+We want to set up a meeting to better discuss this project.

 When it comes to the scope of the project, remember a project takes up to 12 weeks to be completed.
-It is not allowed to just search on `github` or another book and "replicate" a project done by someone else.
+It is not allowed to just search on `github` or another book and *replicate* a project done by someone else.
 Your project must have a novel component.
 Please note this class is called Engineering Cloud Computing we must see clearly an aspect that you engineer the cloud, e.g. the setup of a reproducible cloud